Napa Valley California, USA Travel Guide

 Estate shows historic Rhine House mansion and Old Winery with wine caves.

 Preserved 1846 water-powered mill.
-Glimpse into early agricultural history.
+Glimpse at the beginning of agricultural history.
 Operation on certain days.

 Natural geyser, long-standing tourist attraction.
 Represents unique geological feature.